cgiffard/140ByteShow/README.md

 ### Known issues

-*	Doesn't set a slide on load.
+*	<s>Doesn't set a slide on load.
 This means you have to put the first slide class in the html tag.
-Not a big deal, but if it can be somehow incorporated, that'd be awesome.
+Not a big deal, but if it can be somehow incorporated, that'd be awesome.</s>

 ### In all seriousness